Michael-F-Ellis/NearlyPurePythonWebAppDemo/README.md

   </div>
 </div>
 ```
-### Starting Smaller
+## Starting Smaller
-If `allinone.py` is a least somewhat close to where you want to start with development, you can simply make a copy under a new names and start hacking, but you might find a better starting point for your development in one of the two additional skeleton files provided in the repo.
+If `allinone.py` is at least somewhat close to where you want to start with development, you can simply make a copy under a new names and start hacking, but you might find a better starting point for your development in one of the two additional skeleton files provided in the repo.

-## minimal_allinone.py
+### minimal_allinone.py
 This skeleton omits most of the content from allinone.py but retains the server instance, command line options and automatic reloading.
 The client-server state exchange is also kept but in very minimal form.
 The display is simply a headline with a counter updating once per second with a count supplied from the server.

 ![Figure 2.](doc/img/minimal.gif)

-## serverless.py
+### serverless.py
 As the name implies, this skeleton has the server code removed.
-It's a once-through script that generates an index.html file and and a js file with Transcrypt.
+It's a once-through script that generates an index.html file and a js file with Transcrypt.
 The script finishes by using Python's built-in web browser module to open the index file as a `file://` URL in your default web browser.
 When the index file loads it fetches and runs the JS.
 The display is identical in form to the one from `minimal_allinone.py` but the counter updating is handled locally in JS.

 ![Figure 3.](doc/img/serverless.gif)